Fully charmed tetraquark production in forward rapidity $pp$ collisions at LHC and FCC energies: Acknowledgements

 \section{Acknowledgements}

-V.P.G. was partially supported by CNPq, FAPERGS and INCT-FNA (Process No. 464898/2014-5).
-Y.N.L. was financed, in part, by the São Paulo Research Foundation (FAPESP), Brazil (Process Number 2024/17836-9).
-A.V.G. is grateful to Universidade do Estado de Santa Catarina for its hospitality and financial support.
+V.P.G. was partially supported by CNPq, FAPERGS and INCT-FNA (Process No. 408419/2024-5).
+Y.N.L. was partially financed by the São Paulo Research Foundation (FAPESP), Brazil (Process Number 2024/17836-9).
+A.V.G. is grateful to Universidade do Estado de Santa Catarina for its hospitality and financial support and is partially supported by CNPq through the INCT-FNA grant 408419/2024-5 and the Universal Grant 405458/2025-8.
 The authors acknowledge the National Laboratory for Scientific Computing (LNCC/MCTI, Brazil), through the ambassador program (UFGD), subprojects FCNAE and SADFT for providing HPC resources of the SDumont super- computer.
 F.G.C. was supported by the Atracción de Talento Grant No. 2022-T1/TIC-24176 from the Comunidad Autónoma de Madrid, Spain.